koding/koding/client/ide/README.md

 IDE
 ===

-Koding's new IDE (which is built on top of Ace) has been overhauled.
+Koding's new IDE has been overhauled.
 Much more to come but in the meanwhile, you can play with these features immediately or have a look around the code base.

 ### Try the live version [**here**](https://koding.com/IDE).